AmNotOnline/SNES-Assembly/CONTRIBUTING.md

 ```

 **Pointers** are notated as the datatype they point to, followed by `P` for 16-bit pointers, or
-`PP` for 24-bit pointers.
+`Q` for 24-bit pointers.
 When using 16-bit pointers, comments around the definition should
-make it clear which bank the pointer expects to be extended with. `actorHP_u16PP` would be a
+make it clear which bank the pointer expects to be extended with. `actorHP_u16Q` would be a
 pointer to an unsigned 16-bit integer that stores the 24-bit address of the data it references.

+**Other datatypes**:

+- `bool` is used for booleans;
-`char` is used to denote a character, `str` for a string (being a neater shorthand for `cA`)
+- `char` is used to denote a character;
-and uses `sE` as its ending signature[^1], and other custom datatypes can be defined as needed,
+- `str` for a string (being a neater shorthand for `cA`) and uses `sE` as its ending signature[^1];
-but should be documented and communicated clearly.
-If this fails, the datatype should be
+- Other custom datatypes can be defined as needed, but should be documented and communicated
+clearly.
+One-off datatypes that aren't concretely defined and used multiple times in the code
-defined as `X{# bytes}` to indicate that this is a one-off datatype (like some sort of tuple in
+base (like some sort of tuple in a normal programming language) should be defined as
-a normal programming language).
-In this case, what this complex data structure is, how it is
+`X{# bytes}`.
+In this case, what this complex data structure is, how it is made, and where it
-made, and where it should be stored etc. should be documented in comments.
+should be stored etc. should be documented in comments.

+When combining multiple suffixes, the most relevant one should be at the back.
+For example, a
+16-bit pointer to an array of 24-bit pointers to unsigned 8-bit integers would be named
+`dataPointer_u8QAP`.
+To avoid confusion, underscores can be used to separate the different
+parts of the name.

 [^1]: Strings don't need to be null-terminated, nor have they to be encoded in ASCII.
 If the
 usage and encoding is clear enough, the datatype can be `str`.